Skip to main content

 This is useful when you want to retrieve earlier copies.

-Open before/after selection.
+Open next to current selection.

 Loading...

-Delete until previous/next selection.
+Delete until the left/right selection.

 This deletes the current selection(s), however, if the current selection mode is contiguous, it will delete until the next/previous selection, and selects the next/previous selection.